LisaHopcroft/CT_transport/README.md

 The overarching aim is to define a workflow for incorporating geospatial information into our CT pipeline to characterise sites of interest and to present this data in an interactive way, using transport data as a proof-of-concept.
 The longer term intention is that this workflow would be used as standard in our pipeline to evaluate whether geospatial data (e.g., deprivation indices) impacts on patient recruitment, retention and/or attendance.

-The ultimate aim is to use these these data and the resulting modelling techniques to ask the question _which patients are at a high risk of dropping out?_  If trials units can predict this with confidence then we may be able to intervene early and maintain participant retention.
+The ultimate aim is to use these these data and the resulting modelling techniques to ask the question _which patients are at high risk of dropping out?_  If trials units can predict this with confidence then we may be able to intervene early and maintain participant retention.

 Completed as part of the [Data Science Accelerator Programme](https://www.thedatalab.com/news/data-science-accelerator-programme/) 2020.